 For the record if I was holding or following the BTSX approach, I would keep the past holdings and simply add any new holdings each year.

-Also, I am happy to see Canadian energy producer Canadian Natural Resources (CNQ) make it into the portfolio.
-In October I had suggested that readers take a look at the value in Canadian energy stocks.
-That suggestion was about 300% ago, ha.
+Also, I was happy to see Canadian energy producer Canadian Natural Resources (CNQ) make it into the portfolio.
+In October of 2020 I had suggested that readers take a look at the value in Canadian energy stocks.
+That suggestion was about 380% ago, ha.

 When I wrote on the Beat The TSX portfolio in December of 2020, I had suggested that there was greater value in the high dividend strategy from that point in time.